My first encounter with management was when I was 16. It was my first encounter with Big Bad Pete and it is why I got in to management.

 A gap year for me to earn some cash ready for the heady long days of University.

-But it was also a year in which I realised how bad management could be, and how to stand out from the crowd (good communication skills – but we’ll come to that in future posts).
+But it was also a year in which I realised how bad management could be.

 Someone flung themselves down stairs, breaking their ankle, just to avoid Pete.